Prosecco and Petals

 Picking out a beautiful wedding day outfit for your mum is an opportunity to include her in the excitement.
 Below is a complete guide to finding the right mother of the bride dress for that special woman in your life, whoever she is.

-Traditionally, a mother of the bride can wear any colour except the wedding dress colour.
+Traditionally, the mother of the bride can wear any colour except the wedding dress colour.
 The bride should be the only one in white on her big day.
 Black is acceptable but should be broken up by another colour and prints should be subtle rather than bold, striking designs.

 When picking the mother of the bride outfit, a good starting point is looking for a different shade or tone of the bridesmaids’ dresses.
 However, it is essential to make her dress different enough so that she doesn’t look like an extra bridesmaid but gets the recognition and attention she deserves.
 Whatever colour or shade chosen it is vital that she looks and feels her best.